khaleel-git/DevOPS/Linux/Learning Linux Basics Course & Labs/README.md

 [sudo] password for bob:
 /dev/vdc: UUID="a98c1340-b8d6-4305-a6e4-a39786374e3c" TYPE="ext2"
 ```
-Here's a creative, practical guide in `.md` format based on your references, but with a fresh perspective and unique examples.
-It provides a thorough explanation of storage management, including DAS, NAS, SAN, and NFS, along with LVM setup and management, using commands and explanations tailored for clarity.

 ---

 # Linux Storage Management: DAS, NAS, and SAN with NFS & LVM